mucommander/mucommander/package/readme.txt

 - Version 5.0 of RAR is not supported.
 Such archives would appear empty.
 - Issues with browsing Documents/Desktop/Downloads on macOS may be solved by resetting Security and Privacy settings.
   See https://github.com/mucommander/mucommander/wiki/Reset-Security-&-Privacy-Settings-on-macOS for more details.
+- Mac OS X: muCommander may not be able to start on version <= 10.10 (OS X Yosemite) due to incompatibility of the bundled JRE.
+  This can be solved by installing Java 8 and running '/Applications/muCommander.app/Contents/replace_jre.sh'.

 License
 -------